volkantunali/SimCMR/README.md

 ## How to cite
 If you find any material here useful, please cite my research as below:

-V. Tunali, "Large-Scale Network Community Detection using Similarity-Guided Merge and Refinement", *IEEE Access*, vol. 9, 2021, doi: 10.1109/ACCESS.2021.3083971
+V. Tunali, "Large-Scale Network Community Detection Using Similarity-Guided Merge and Refinement", *IEEE Access*, vol. 9, 2021, doi: 10.1109/ACCESS.2021.3083971

 Link to the paper on [IEEE Xplore](https://doi.org/10.1109/ACCESS.2021.3083971)